dagu-org/dagu/README.md

       - get result
 ```

-You can input the ChatGPT prompt on the Web UI.
+You can input the ChatGPT prompt in the Web UI.

 ![params-input](./assets/images/ui-params.png)